-The answer is, well, everywhere.
-Some of this year's nominees are still showing in theaters; others can be streamed via Netflix, Hulu or Amazon Prime Video.
-Most films available to rent or buy on Amazon are also available on iTunes, Vudu and Google Play.
+Some of these films are still showing in theaters; others can be streamed via Netflix, Hulu or Amazon Prime Video.
+Most films are available to rent or buy on Amazon are also available on iTunes, Vudu and Google Play.

 Ford v Ferrari